Land Use Committee Report

 Submitted By Peter Bauer, Land Use Committee Chair

-So, what are we doing here in Mendocino county to be good stewards to the agricultural land that we have here??
-The Land Use Committee’s first project to review was the draft CEQA initial study for a major use permit application for a micro-cabin style RV recreational camping facility on a parcel zoned rangeland off the Old Toll Road in Hopland.
+Back in July, I mentioned that the Land Use Committee had reviewed the draft CEQA initial study for a major use permit application for a micro-cabin style RV recreational camping facility on a parcel zoned rangeland off the Old Toll Road in Hopland.
 A company called Getaway House, Inc. wants to bring in up to 45 micro-cabin style RVs and construct a lodge and other supporting utility infrastructure.
-People reserve the RVs by the night and the development is considered commercial and residential.
-On the surface this might look like a harmless project that could benefit the county with transient occupancy tax revenue and some other revenues connected to tourism.
-However, when you look a little deeper at the project, it is not a compatible land use with the surrounding agricultural land.
+People reserve the RVs by the night and the development is considered commercial and residential

 To see the rest of the article, please visit the Members Only Page.